gcoelho/tdc2017-wiremock/samples/id-transformer/README.md

 To meet our use case, we developed the following extensions:
 * `ResourceIdResponseTransformer`: handles the resource identifier transformation at the response time.
 It generates new resource identifiers to replace the original ones.
-* `ResourceIdRequestMatcher`: matches the resquest and replaces the received resource identifier by the original value.
+* `ResourceIdRequestMatcher`: matches the request and replaces the received resource identifier by the original value.

 ## How to enable the extension